-Chase Freedom Flex credit card bonus categories revealed for 2nd quarter of 2021 - CNN Underscored
+Chase Freedom Flex credit card bonus categories revealed for 1st quarter of 2022 | CNN Underscored

 In addition to earning 5% cash back on the rotating categories, the Chase Freedom Flex also comes with a trio of fixed bonus categories.
 You’ll earn 5% cash back on travel booked through Chase Ultimate Rewards, 3% cash back on dining (including eligible delivery services) and 3% cash back at drugstores.
 All other purchases earn 1% cash back.

-Related: 6 reasons you should consider getting the Chase Sapphire Preferred credit card.

 You can then redeem those points at a higher value for travel purchases — either at 1.5 cents apiece on the Chase Sapphire Reserve or 1.25 cents each on the Chase Sapphire Preferred or Ink Business Preferred.

-Last year, Chase also launched additional redemption options on its Sapphire Preferred and Sapphire Reserve cards.
-The issuer’s “Pay Yourself Back” feature allows you to redeem points in several other eligible categories in addition to travel.
+Plus, you can use Chase’s Pay Yourself Back tool on those cards as well.

-The current categories are grocery stores, dining establishments (including delivery and takeout) and home improvement stores, and from now through April 30, 2021, you’ll get the same redemption rates in these categories — 1.5 cents for the Sapphire Reserve, and 1.25 cents for the Sapphire Preferred — as you do for travel redemptions.
+The current Pay Yourself Back categories for the Sapphire cards are Airbnb and Away through awaytravel.com, and also dining establishments (including delivery and takeout) specifically with the Sapphire Reserve.
+From now through Dec.
+31, 2021, you’ll get the same redemption rates in these categories — 1.5 cents for the Sapphire Reserve, and 1.25 cents for the Sapphire Preferred — as you do for travel redemptions.

-Related: Chase Sapphire Preferred vs. Chase Sapphire Reserve: Which is best for you?

-Finally, you can potentially increase the value of your Ultimate Rewards points even further by transferring them to any of Chase’s 13 airline and hotel partners.
-This option requires some time and research in order to understand how these partner loyalty programs work, and you may not thinking much about travel just yet.
-But when airlines return to the skies in the near future, it’s possible to use these points to travel to exotic destinations in first class for very little money.
+Finally, you can potentially increase the value of your Ultimate Rewards points even further by transferring them to any of Chase’s 14 airline and hotel partners.
+This option requires some time and research in order to understand how these partner loyalty programs work, but as airlines return to the skies, it’s possible to use these points to travel to exotic destinations in first class for very little money.

 Of course, if you prefer cash to travel rewards, you can just redeem the cash back you earn on the Chase Freedom Flex for a statement credit, or a direct deposit into most US checking and savings accounts.
 Other options for redeeming include gift cards and Amazon’s “Shop With Points” program, though you may not get as much value for your points when using those methods.

-Related: Get $10 off at Amazon when using your eligible Chase credit card.
+Related: Get discounts at Amazon when using your eligible Chase credit card.

 Pair the Chase Freedom Flex and take advantage of its bonus categories